ronaldtorres/website/markdown/posts/2019-07-22-project-generation.md

 Xcode runs weak validations on projects.
 It assumes the developers know what they are doing, and heavily relies on components like the build system or the app uploader to catch issues.
-There are two significant drawbacks with that approach:
+There are two drawbacks with that approach:

 * It might take some time.
 For example, if a dynamic